shawntmeyer/AVDClientKiosk/README.md

 > [!Important]
 > You need to run the PowerShell script with system priviledges.
 The easiest way to do this is to download [PSExec](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec).
 Then extract the Zip to a folder and open an administrative command prompt.

+1. Either clone the repo or download it as a zip file.
+If downloading the repo as a zip file, then extract it to a new folder.

-1. Execute PowerShell as SYSTEM by running the following command:
+2. Execute PowerShell as SYSTEM by running the following command:

     ```
     psexec64 -s -i powershell
     ```

-2. In the newly opened PowerShell window, execute the following:
+3. In the newly opened PowerShell window, execute the following:

     ``` powershell
     set-executionpolicy bypass -scope process
     ```

-3. Change directories to the source directory.
+4. Change directories to the local 'source' directory.

-4. Then execute the script using the correct parameters as exemplified below: (All options are not shown).
+5. Then execute the script using the correct parameters as exemplified below: (All options are not shown).

     * Scenario 1 Options